frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 An infinite resource has no capacity limit.
 It is useful to monitor the loading or usage of a resource without constraining the plan.

-The fields ‘maximum’ and ‘maximum_calendar’ are unused for this resource type.
+The fields 'maximum' and 'maximum_calendar' are unused for this resource type.